 Many alchemists stopped the work after having achieved the silver-white, thus some alchemists believed albedo was the goal of alchemy.
 But the pure, perfect white must inevitably be spoiled.
 When the Sea King Manannan mac Lír stole Cormac's daughter, son, and wife, no shake of the silver branch could sooth his sorrows.
 Forsaking numbing, he went out after them.
 This is the next stage, yellow.
 It is associated with sulfur, which is the color of corruption, temptation, lust, emotions, and real experiences that break the neat narratives of the albedo.
 Post-modernity is yellow.
 It recognizes the existence of multiple, contradictory, paradoxical truths that cannot be reconciled or dismissed.
 Though this state seems like a regression from the point of view of the silver-white, yellow is what allows us to re-identify and reconnect with the world through our senses, to be tied up and tangled in physicality once more.

 The last color is red, which is associated with the metal gold.
 It is the state of seeing the meaning and beauty in physical life, moving through white metaphorical thinking, seeing through it.
+We build upon the yellow's recognition that there are multiple contradictory truths, yet in red we choose to commit ourselves to one of those truths, but lightly, always willing to change our minds if more convincing evidence should point us in a different direction.
 In this state of mind we may allow ourselves to feel emotions and contemplate ideas but do not attach to them.
-We identify completely with the world so that individuality falls away and all of life is experienced as interconnected and divine.
+We identify completely with the world so that our egoism, individualism, or fetishism of the personality falls away and all of life is experienced as interconnected and divine.
 It is a re-embrace of the senses and of Nature.
 The red, I believe, is a return to an animist state of mind.

 The Hermetic Path